subhojit777/imag/doc/src/03010-conventions.md

-If such a library needs to depend on another "libimagthing", for example if "libimagdiary" needs to depend on "libimagnote", one should think about this and whether the functionality could ve outsourced to a more general "libimagentrything".
+If such a library needs to depend on another "libimagthing", for example if "libimagdiary" needs to depend on "libimagnote", one should think about this and whether the functionality could be outsourced to a more general "libimagentrything".
 It is not forbidden, though.

 A library which implements a functionality for imag may contain helper functions